 Action # Title Description Total Funds Contributing Site Administration Teachers Student services support staff Instructional Paraprofessionals School support staff District Administration District support staff District Operations staff 3 Implement the Technology Plan to Support Curriculum instruction, and assessment District data and state data shows that unduplicated students are not performing at the level desired in ELA and Math.
 Local data also indicates a need for increased access to technology at home as well as support for how to better use the technology in a safe and effective way.
 By providing our students with access to technology, wifi, digital security protection and online resources students will be able to access content that will allow for increased exposure to instructional material and additional time to more effectively use digital tools and supports.
 This action will also fund one full time Director of Technology who will provide professional development for teachers and guidance for best practices for how to integrate technology into the classroom and at home.
 The Director of Technology will also support teachers with the use of all digital supplemental curriculum in order to provide deeper level learning experiences for students.
-Teachers will also have a digital citizenship curriculum in order to better support students in how to safely and responsibly use technology at school and at home.
-Other digital resources will be used to supplement and support curriculum, instruction, and assessment in order to give teachers additional access and materials to support student learning and 21st century skill development.
-The Site Technologists will provide additional support for school sites with a focus on ensuring that students have access to working devices in order to maximize access at home.
-By providing students with working technology at home and at school students will have increased access to the content standards in a digital format that will allow for students to develop 21st century skills and digital literacy which will in turn allow for more time to \$775,355.00 Yes
+Teachers will also have a digital responsibly use technology at school and at home.
+Other digital responsibly use technologies will provide additional access and materials to support student and support curriculum, instruction, and assessment in order to give teachers additional access to working devices in order to maximize access at home.
+By providing students with a focus on ensuring that students have access to working devices in order to maximize access in a digital format that will allow for students to develop 21st century skills and digital literacy which will in turn allow for more time to \$775,355.00 Yes